anasdeyra/tweeter-clone-front-/README.md

-# tweeter - a twitter clone.
+# Tweeter - a twitter clone.
 My first front-end project made with my friend [Youssef](https://github.com/youssefmahersi) on the backend.